Heavy rains paralyze Rio as mayor asks locals to stay home

-RIO DE JANEIRO (Reuters) - Heavy rains late Tuesday and early Wednesday paralyzed much of Rio de Janeiro, a tropical metropolis scrambling to improve infrastructure to prepare to host the 2014 World Cup and the 2016 Olympics.
+RIO DE JANEIRO, Dec 11 (Reuters) - Heavy rains late Tuesday and early Wednesday paralyzed much of Rio de Janeiro, a tropical metropolis scrambling to improve infrastructure to prepare to host the 2014 World Cup and the 2016 Olympics.

 More rain fell overnight around the city, Brazil’s second biggest, than would normally be expected during the entire month, meteorologists said.
 The downpour flooded major thoroughfares, toppled houses in working class suburbs, disrupted train and flight schedules and created such chaos that Mayor Eduardo Paes asked residents to stay home.